siteknower/crystisAngular/README.md

 File Placement for .rpt Files
 -------------
-- A For Angular projects using Angular CLI 6 and newer, place the .rpt files in the public/reports folder.
-- For older Angular versions (before Angular CLI 6), place the .rpt files in the /assets/reports folder.
+Place the .rpt files in the /assets/reports folder.

 Running the Application
 -----------------------